viktor-nikolov/lwIP-file-via-socket/README.md

 You use FileViaSocket as any other ostream.
 Typically, you will use `operator<<` or the method
 `std::ostream::write(const char* s, streamsize n)`.

-Please note that FileViaSocket has an internal data buffer of the size of the amount of data that can be sent in a single TCP packet.
+Please note that **the FileViaSocket has an internal data buffer** of the size of the amount of data that can be sent in a single TCP packet.
-I tested using Wireshark that on FreeRTOS on Xilinx Zynq (using lwIP 2.1.3) 1446 bytes of data are sent in one TCP packet.
+I tested using [Wireshark](https://www.wireshark.org/) that on FreeRTOS on Xilinx Zynq (using lwIP 2.1.3) 1446 bytes of data are sent in one TCP packet.
 On Ubuntu 22.04 it's 1448 bytes, and on Windows 11 it's 1460 bytes of data.
 There are three versions of the constant [SocketBuffer::SOCKET_BUFF_SIZE](FileViaSocket.h#L45) for each of the three platforms.

 > [!IMPORTANT]
 >
 > I discourage you from using ostream manipulator `std::endl` to mark the end of a line of text.
 This is because `std::endl` has a side effect of flushing the data buffer, i.e., sending a TCP IP packet.
 It is not efficient to send a TCP IP packet for each line.
 It's better to fill the data buffer with 1446 bytes of data first.

-On the other hand, if you want to flush the buffer on purpose in order to see data on the server, the manipulators `std::endl` and `std::flush` will work for you.
+On the other hand, if you want to flush the buffer on purpose in order to see data on the server, so it appears in the file on the server, the manipulators `std::endl` and `std::flush` will work for you.

 #### Demo code